 - The ADA requires employers to make reasonable accommodations in the work environment or work requirements to enable that applicant or employee to perform the job and enjoy the privileges of employment.

 - Disability is defined as a physical or mental impairment that substantially limits a major life activity (such as walking, speech, sight, hearing, memory or learning).
 The disability must be a lasting condition of six months or more, or the person must have a history of a disabling condition such as cancer that is currently in remission.
 Employers may not ask screening questions in job applications or interviews to discriminate against applicants with disabilities.

 Reasonable accommodation can refer to workplace modifications such as wheelchair access, or it may apply to equipment or assistance the person requires.
 Employers are required to provide accommodations unless it creates significant expense or other undue hardship.

 Simply put, the ADA prohibits discrimination in hiring, firing, promotion, compensation and the conditions of employment against individuals considered to have a disability that substantially limits one or more major life activities and the employee has a record of the disability.

 If you have been discriminated against by an employer because of your impairment, click here to have an attorney from Feldman Legal Group PA review the basic facts of your case.
 We will not charge you for this consultation.

 We help clients document discriminatory or retaliatory actions and file claims with the Equal Employment Opportunity Commission (EEOC) or the Florida Human Rights Commission.
 If the case is not settled at the administrative level, we file suit in state or federal court seeking legal recourse under the ADA, such as back pay, front pay and damages for emotional distress.

-For more information or to schedule an appointment with an experienced Tampa employee discrimination lawyer, please contact one of our Florida offices in Tampa and Jacksonville or our office in Atlanta, Georgia.
+For more information or to schedule an appointment with an experienced Tampa employee discrimination lawyer, please contact one of our Florida offices in Tampa or our office in Atlanta, Georgia.
 We provide free assessments to review your case.